F.I.S.T.: Forged In Shadow Torch

 F.I.S.T.: Forged In Shadow Torch is a 2021 metroidvania video game developed by TiGames and published by Bilibili.
 It was released on PlayStation 4 and PlayStation 5 on September 7, 2021, followed by a Windows port on October 3, 2021.
 The game launched on the Nintendo Switch in July 2022.
-The game follows Rayton, an anthropomorphic rabbit and former ace pilot who, using a giant mechanical fist, rising up against the robotic Legion that has invaded Torch City in an effort to liberate it from its oppressors.
+It also released for Xbox Series X/S in June 2023.
 The game received positive reviews from critics, citing its graphics, world and gameplay.